Meet our Board Members

 VICE PRESIDENT

-As a young man, Reggie Washington found himself involved with gangs and without awareness of alternative ways to deal with his anger.
-He founded Project A.W.A.R.E. to teach young people the emotional literacy skills he had lacked.
-Mr. Washington is now a certified trainer in Restorative Practices and a certified Community Mentor, with over a decade of experience working with youth in San Diego County.
-His multiple trainings come from the National Institute of Corrections, San Diego County District Attorney’s Office, and the National Conflict Resolution Center, among other federal and state gang experts.
+Now a certified trainer in Restorative Practices and a certified Community Mentor, Reggie has dedicated over a decade to working with youth across San Diego County.
+His extensive training includes programs from the National Institute of Corrections, the San Diego County District Attorney’s Office, and the National Conflict Resolution Center, as well as other federal and state gang experts.
+Reggie’s expertise and commitment to mentoring young individuals are invaluable to our mission, helping us to nurture and empower the next generation through understanding and community support.

 • Leticia Bombardier